DOAGenesys/FAQ_Guide/README.md

 }
 ```

 Note: The first time you access to your newly created function, you will see a predefined function id in requestUrlTemplate of Request Body Template.
-Put that same value in the JSON above.
+Copy & paste that same value in the JSON above.

 **Input Contract**